thelastpickle/cassandra-reaper/src/docs/content/docs/_index.md

 Reaper is an open source tool that aims to schedule and orchestrate repairs of Apache Cassandra clusters.

-It improves the existing nodetool repair process by
+It improves the existing nodetool repair process by:

 * Splitting repair jobs into smaller tunable segments.
 * Handling back-pressure through monitoring running repairs and pending compactions.